marisolezzati/challenge/README.md

 1- Download or clone the repository.

-2- In the local repostitory run "composer install" to install Laravel project dependecies (if this fails, run "composer update").
+2- In the local repository run "composer install" to install Laravel project dependencies (if this fails, run "composer update").

 3- Rename .env.example to .env